ped7g/ZXSpectrumNextMisc/dot7gFX/README.md

 ### what it does and how to use it

-Fades out selected palette &lt;pal&gt; until all is black, in 7 steps.
+Fades out selected palette `<pal>` until all is black, in 7 steps.

-The speed of the fade can be adjusted by &lt;delay&gt; option, default delay is 6 frames per step, that is 6 \* 7 = 42 frames in total, ~0.84s at 50Hz.
+The speed of the fade can be adjusted by `<delay>` option, default delay is 6 frames per step, that is 6 * 7 = 42 frames in total, ~0.84s at 50Hz.

 The faded palette is being uploaded at scanline 224 (below 320x256 area with nextreg $64 (100) set to zero).